benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

   - name: References
 ---

-Next.js Starter application Dashboard-app is a good beginning to understand How do Next.js work and What have Next.js done.
+Next.js Starter application is a Dashboard app.
+It is a good beginning to understand How do Next.js work and What have Next.js done.
 This Blog list some conclusions of the application.

 ## Overview